raspy135/Qun-synthesizer/README.md

 Button 7: Play the looper

-Button 8: Stop the playback or delete the recording.
+Button 8: Stop playback or delete the recording.

 ### PLY:SEQ ON/OFF
 The sequencer has 8 steps, but it has more modes than ON/OFF.